ilolson/ioAmp200W/readme.md

 # Power Supply

-The USB PD 3.1 EPR can supply a maximum of 48V@5A for 240 watts dc.
-Even lower settings such as 20V/3A is a common laptop charging standard and many people already own USB-C bricks that can supply this which should be enough for some decent audio output.
+The USB PD 3.1 EPR can supply a maximum of 48V@5A for 240 watts DC.
+Even lower settings such as 20V/3A is a common laptop charging standard and many people already own USB-C bricks that can supply this which should be enough for some decent audio output, it also won't damage anything so it will be a safe default.
 The highest easily available is 28V@5A which is uncommon but sold online.
 48V@5A is hard to find and expensive although I do plan on testing it on the first revision.

 # Major Circuits